MeteoSwiss/nwp-fdb-polytope-demo/README.md

 ## Polytope Python Service Example

-The [src](src) directory contains three Python examples of accessing and processing ICON forecast data.
+The [nwp_polytope_demo](nwp_polytope_demo) directory contains three Python examples of accessing and processing ICON forecast data.
 You can build the container through the VSCode task `Build demo use-case image` and run it with the following commands from the LabVM or CSCS.

 In the instructions below, replace `<COMMAND_HERE>` with one of the following commands:
  - `python -m total_precipitation -r 2024022303 -l 1440`